Rare Vinyl Copies of Prince's 'Black Album' Surface

 Three of them were sent to Gold to sell for $15,000 each.
 "I sold the first one with a single phone call to a client," he says.
 "I’m guessing the others will sell very quickly."
 (They are for sale right now on his website.)
 The executive is keeping one and is contemplating selling another one at auction next year.

 Now that Gold got his hands on multiple copies of the Black Album, his thoughts have turned to a Prince record that's even harder to track down.
-"Recently two test pressings of another never released Price album, titled Camille, have surfaced and sold for huge amounts," he says.
+"Recently two test pressings of another never-released Prince album, titled Camille, have surfaced and sold for huge amounts," he says.
 "Not much is known about it – I think it was probably something Prince pressed up himself, not made by Warner Bros, his label at the time.
 None of my former WB co-workers know anything about it.
-But if you’re looking at actual finished records, The Black Album is right at the top of the list of rarest recast records in the world."
+But if you’re looking at actual finished records, The Black Album is right at the top of the list of rarest records in the world."